 When it comes to remote interpreting, it poses advantages to both the meeting organisers and interpreters.

-Meeting organisers who choose to use remote simultaneous interpretation will benefit from:
+Meeting organisers who choose to use RSI will benefit from:

-• More languages to choose from - because the costs for RSI is lower to traditional on-site interpretation, you can offer more languages to your attendees.
+- More languages to choose from - because the costs for RSI are lower than traditional on-site interpretation, you can offer more languages to your attendees.
 Similarly, because interpreters can work from anywhere, you'll have access to rare language combinations.

 Interpreters working on RSI assignments also enjoy benefits such as: